Facebook pixel From One Lemon to a Career in Horticulture

 “I tell students that there are so many areas which horticulture degrees could be useful,” Schepers said.
 “You want to work in the park system?
 We can help.
 Want to work in research?
 Come take our greenhouse management class.
 Urban farming, conservation, biotechnology, landscape management, floriculture, so many other areas in which we can help you find a job.”

-“We’re collaborating with other parts of STLCC to expand what we can offer to students.
-I’ll be teaching a biotech class that teaches students practical applications of plant biotech.
-Our hope is to give our students the skills to work at the several biotech companies here in St. Louis.”
+“Our hope is to give our students the skills to work at the several biotech companies here in St. Louis,” Schepers said.

-“The Green industry is a friendly industry, and you will be with like-minded people, outside, every day,” Pence said.
-“If it is your passion, you will do well in this field.
+“The green industry is a friendly industry, and you will be with like-minded people, outside, every day,” Pence said.
+“If it is your passion, you will do well in this field.”

 Lindsey Nissenbaum is a non-traditional student who takes horticulture classes when she can.

-I am here to learn more about native plants and the business of horticulture,” she said.
+“I am here to learn more about native plants and the business of horticulture,” she said.

-“It’s an attainable and tangible way to improve our local ecosystem, and to spread enthusiasm for sustainability,” she said.
+“It’s an attainable and tangible way to improve our local ecosystem, and to spread enthusiasm for sustainability,” Nissenbaum said.
 “At this point, I am picking classes that seem most helpful to our mission, as I still have a ‘real’ job outside of our business.”

 “Being a non-traditional student comes with an incredible amount of flexibility and autonomy,” she said.
 “You can choose the classes that interest and benefit you and build your schedule around your other obligations.
 The horticulture program has many classes designed for non-traditional students, with evening or once-weekly class sessions.”